raeq/wordle_solver2/README.md

    - G = Green (correct position)
    - Y = Yellow (right letter, wrong position)
    - B = Black (not in the word)
-3. Get suggestions for your next guess
+3. The top 10 most likely word suggestions will be shown automatically after every guess—no need to type 'hint'.

 ### Game Mode

+1. Select Game Mode from the main menu
-1. The application selects a random 5-letter word
+2. The computer will randomly select a 5-letter word
+3. Enter your guesses (must be valid 5-letter words)
+4. After each guess, the application will display the result pattern:
+   - G = Green (correct position)
+   - Y = Yellow (right letter, wrong position)
+   - B = Black (not in the word)
-2. You have 6 attempts to guess the word
+5. You have 6 attempts to guess the word
-3. After each guess, you'll see the result pattern
-4. Use hints if you need assistance (costs one guess)
+6. Game statistics are tracked and displayed after each game

 ## Development